Water Treatment Plant

 Lincolnton Water Treatment Plant

 1338 Reepsville Rd.

 Lincolnton NC, 28092

-The lab also tests for chlorine, alkalinity, fluoride, turbidity, hardness, pH and phosphate.
+The lab also tests for chlorine, alkalinity, fluoride, turbidity, hardness, pH, and phosphate.
 These tests are run throughout the treatment process on an hourly to daily basis depending on the test and in the distribution system also.
-These tests are to insure that the City of Lincolnton has the safest and most ascetically pleasing water possible.
+These tests are to ensure that the City of Lincolnton has the safest and most ascetically pleasing water possible.

-The lab is also certified by the Department of Water Quality for testing of low level chlorine and pH.
-These tests are needed to insure that the water which is discharged back into the river will not harm the fish and wildlife that call the South Fork River home.
+The lab is also certified by the Department of Water Quality for testing of low-level chlorine and pH.
+These tests are needed to ensure that the water which is discharged back into the river will not harm the fish and wildlife that call the South Fork River home.